 Alabama workers’ compensation insurance

-Workers’ compensation insurance requirements vary based on location, and according to Alabama state law, workers’ comp is only mandatory for employers that have five or more employees.
+Workers’ compensation insurance requirements vary based on location.
+According to Alabama state law, workers’ comp insurance is only mandatory for employers that have five or more employees.
 However, Alabama business owners should still consider workers' compensation coverage to help provide financial and legal protection in the event an employee is injured on the job.

 All full-time or part-time employees are considered an “employee,” as are the officers of a corporation or S corp, or the associated members of a limited liability company (LLC).